How Much Can You Expect an Editor to Catch?

 Every word interacts with the words around them.
 After all, that’s how we get sentences.
 And then from sentences you’ve got paragraphs.
 And then from paragraphs you’ve got chapters.
 You get the idea.

-Copyeditors need to also assess how these 50,000 individual words melt in their respective pots.
+Copyeditors need to also analyze how these 50,000 individual words melt in their respective pots.

-It’s okay if you aren’t.
-This isn’t meant to be an exact equation.
-If you’ve been following along, you’ll notice that an editor faces an almost exponential conundrum here.
+This isn’t meant to be an exact equation, but if you’ve been following along in your head, you’ll notice that an editor faces an almost exponential conundrum here.
 One word is a potential error.
 Two words is three potential errors.
 Three words is six potential errors.
 Four, ten.
 Five, fifteen.

 On and on until you have a sentence.
 Then you’re onto the next sentence.
 Don’t forget to add a potential error for between that sentence and the one that came before.
 Before you know it, you’re wrangling with hundreds of thousands of potential errors.